arbasit16/SwiftyObservable/README.md

 # SwiftyObservable

-A description of this package.
+A lighweight package for observing values